mnadvernyuk/ba-thesis-experiment/README.md

 ## 📄 Thesis

-A PDF of the completed thesis will be uploaded here soon:
+A PDF of the completed thesis:

 **“Causal Attribution in Causal Chains”**